vorticist/os-demo/README.md

 ### Create a chart for our AI infrastructure
 `cdk8s` uses the concept of charts to bundle up resource management.
 Basically, you define a set of resources under a cdk8s chart and it will generate a single resources file (yaml) ready to be applied to the cluster.

 These charts are different from helm charts, and in fact helm charts can be installed using a cdk8s chart, that's how we will install some of our tools.
-We'll add Helm Charts for LabelStudio and JupyterHub to our environment.
+We'll use Helm Charts to add LabelStudio and JupyterHub to our environment.

 #### Helmcharts
-Helm Charts simplify the deployment and management of complex applications on Kubernetes, providing pre-configured packages of Kubernetes resources.
+[Helm Charts](https://helm.sh/docs/topics/charts/) simplify the deployment and management of complex applications on Kubernetes, providing pre-configured packages of Kubernetes resources.
 With Helm Charts, users can efficiently package, share, and deploy applications with ease, streamlining the process of managing Kubernetes applications.

 Create a new file called `ai-iac.go` and we'll add the first of our tools, LabelStudio:
 ``` go